-- are not a citizen or permanent resident of the United States or an applicant for permanent residency, and you do not qualify for residency under the rules of SB 1528, and
+- are not a citizen or permanent resident of the United States (or applicant for permanent residency), and

-- hold a bachelor’s or professional degree (or equivalent), and
+- hold a bachelor’s or professional degree (or equivalent)

-- are not currently enrolled (or have not been enrolled in the year preceding intended term of new enrollment) as a degree-seeking graduate student at Texas A&M University (if so, you should submit a Letter of Intent or Petition to the Office of Graduate and Professional Studies for your intended new program).
+Note: If you are currently enrolled as a degree-seeking graduate student or the break of enrollment between the two graduate programs at Texas A&M University will be less than a calendar year, you should submit a Letter of Intent or Petition to the Office of Graduate and Processional Studies.

 - Official Transcripts and Records.
-To ensure that your official transcripts and other supporting documents are processed in a timely and efficient manner, please include the appropriate Document ID Sheet with all documents you submit in support of your application.
 Please view a brief List of Bachelor Degree Equivalencies by Country.
 If you do not find your country listed and are unsure of your degree equivalency, please contact the Office of Admissions at email@example.com.
-Applicants who do not possess a degree considered to be equivalent to a U.S. Bachelor’s degree or higher will be denied admission.
+Applicants who do not possess a degree considered to be equivalent to a U.S. Bachelor’s degree or higher may be denied admission.

-- Submit transcripts from all colleges or universities attended.
+- You must submit transcripts from all colleges or universities attended (excluding US community colleges).
 NOTE: You do not need to submit a transcript from Texas A&M University.
-Official transcripts (not unofficial transcripts/advising sheets) uploaded via the Applicant Information System (AIS) will temporarily complete your file for review.
+Official transcripts (not unofficial transcripts/advising sheets) uploaded via the respective application system will temporarily complete your file for review.
 If you receive admission, you must submit all required original official transcripts (and diplomas) before you will be allowed to register for classes.
 The official transcripts will be compared to any unofficial documents used for admission.
-If discrepancies are identified, the admission may be rescinded.
+If discrepancies are identified, your admission may be rescinded.

-- Official transcripts are required from each post-secondary university or college attended.
+- You are required to submit official transcripts from each post-secondary university or college attended.
 An official statement of the award of the degree or diploma is required for each degree completed.
 College work from one institution posted on the transcript of another institution will not be accepted.

 - Transcripts are considered official if they have an original signature of a school official or an original school seal.
 Accepted signatures include the Registrar, Principal, Controller of Examinations, or The Ministry of Education.
 Photocopies or other duplications of a transcript, such as notarized copies, faxed, or scanned documents are not considered official.

-- Many universities can use the electronic format.
+- Many universities in the USA can use the electronic format.
 Electronic transcripts can be processed much faster than paper transcripts.
-Texas A&M will accept transcripts sent electronically through PARCHMENT, SPEEDE, eSCRIP-SAFE or National Clearing House.
+Texas A&M will accept transcripts sent electronically through SPEEDE, eSCRIP-SAFE or National Clearing House.

 Antigua and Barbuda